Andjela24/Andjela24/README.md

 <div style="float:left; max-width: 50%;">
 <h3> 🧐 More About Me: </h3>

-- 🔭   I’m currently working on meditaion blog
+- :telescope: I’m currently working on meditaion blog
 - 🤝   I’m looking to collaborate on web applications
-- 🌱   I’m currently learning Android;
+- :seedling: I’m currently learning Android;
 - 👨🏻‍💻   Most of my projects are available on Github
 - 🎨   Using this svg and Figma I made 👉
 - 💬   Ask me about anything tech related, I am happy to help;